maximilienroberti/Scriptor-blog/_posts/2019-12-08-fastai-with-🤗transformers-bert-roberta-xlnet-xlm-distilbert.md

 ## 📋Conclusion

-In this article, I explain how to combine the transformers library with the beloved fastai library.
+In this article, I explain how to combine the `transformers` library with the beloved `fastai` library.
 It aims to make you understand where to look and modify both libraries to make them work together.
 Likely, it allows you to use **Slanted Triangular Learning Rates**, **Discriminate Learning Rate** and even **Gradual Unfreezing**.
 As a result, without even tunning the parameters, you can obtain rapidly state-of-the-art results.

 This year, the transformers became an essential tool for NLP.
-Because of that, I think that pre-trained transformers architectures will be integrated soon to future versions of fastai.
+Because of that, I think that pre-trained transformers architectures will be integrated soon to future versions of `fastai`.
 Meanwhile, this tutorial is a good starter.

 I hope you enjoyed this first article and found it useful.
 Thanks for reading and don’t hesitate in leaving questions or suggestions.